 When is it paid?

-What documents do I have to provide to get it?
+What documents do I need to provide to receive it?

 Is it taxable?

 Yes.
 Taxes applied to this sum depend on one’s tax residency status.

 **For more information on the HQS status see the HQS Card.